joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 given a query, decides on the best plan to retrieve the data.
 You could, of course, come up with your own **query plan**.
-If you have taken a computer science degree, you know that there are many known algorithms for sorting and searching through lists of, speeding up retrieval with hash functions and indexes, and employing parallel processing to accelerate an analysis.
-But writing code to do those things is a major effort, and it has already been done for you... by database developers at IBM, Oracle, Microsoft, Teradata, and elsewhere.
-Even non-programmers can take advantage of their expertise by designing their analyses as database queries.
+If you have taken a computer science degree, you know that there are many known algorithms for sorting and searching through lists of data, speeding up retrieval with hash functions and indexes, and employing parallel processing to accelerate an analysis.
+But writing code to do those things is a major effort, and it has already been done for you... by database developers at IBM, Oracle, Microsoft, Teradata, and other database vendors.
+Even non-programmers can take advantage of their expertise by running their analyses as database queries.

 In order to leverage a query optimizer, queries are written in **declarative languages**, the best known such language being SQL.
 In a declarative